DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/line/README.md

 # LDTR: Linear Object Detection Transformer for Accurate Graph Generation by Learning the N-hop Connectivity Information

-### LDTR is a Transformer-based model to autormaticallt detect linear objects from the topographic or geological maps
+### LDTR is a Transformer-based model to automatically detect linear objects from the topographic or geological maps
+## Environment
+This module extracts line features on a machine equipped with an Intel(R) Xeon(R) 16-Core CPU, 62 GB RAM, and 4 * 10GB memory NVIDIA TITAN Xp GPUs.
+It typically takes around 5 minutes to extract a single line feature from one map using one 10GB memory NVIDIA TITAN Xp GPU.
+Efficient utilization of GPU resources is necessary for the efficient execution of this module.
 ## Docker image to run LDTR to extract lines
 **Here is the command to run the LDTR docker image**
 - Pull LDTR docker image from docker-hub